-4.3.12 We will take a flexible approach to parking provision on nonresidential sites.
-Across the National Park accessibility varies to such an extent it is not possible for a single standard to always be appropriate.
+4.3.84.3.12 We will take a flexible approach to theparking provision of parking on non-residential development sites.
+Across the National Park accessibility varies to such an extent it is not possible for a single parking standard to always be appropriate.
 For this reason maximum parking standards are set in Table 4.3.
 Applicants should decide appropriate levels of parking provision, not exceeding the standards in Table 4.3, based on the needs of the development and conserving the character and appearance of the surrounding area.
-Parking provision above the standards in Table 4.3 should be justified by a Transport Assessment (see paragraph 4.3.19 to 4.3.22).
+Parking provision above the standards in Table 4.3 should be justified by a Transport Assessment (see paragraph 4.3.6 to 4.3.9).